Monica Allen (LC35)

 Name: Monica R. Allen

-Leadership Charlotte (LC) Class: 36
+Leadership Charlotte (LC) Class: Class 35 (Best Class Ever)

 What advice that you would you give to current Leadership Charlotte participants?

-What are you doing in the community these days?
+What’re you doing in the community these days?

 My biggest involvement in the community is serving on several non-profit boards such as with the YMCA of Charlotte – Harris/Harris Express, Promising Pages and the Association for Strategic Planning.
 I also serve as the Chairwoman for the National Forum for Black Public Administrators – Strategic Planning and Development Committee.
 And, through the Crown Jewels Links of Charlotte, Inc, we are working with Samaritans Feet, addressing human trafficking in the community, and preparing the community for Census 2020.